Field Ready: Awards and recognition

 GuideStar gives Field Ready its highest rating, Platinum, for accountability and transparency.
-Charity Navigator rates the organization a “100/100” for Financial Accountability and Transparency.
+Charity Navigator rates the organization at 78%, based solely on Financial Accountability and Transparency.
 As of 2019, the Better Business Bureau recognized Field Ready with its highest rating of A+.

-Field Ready’s work has been recognized with the Massachusetts Institute of Technology’s Innovators Under 35 Award, the Aid & International Development Forum Innovator Award and the Index Project Design Award.
+Field Ready’s work has been recognized with the Massachusetts Institute of Technology's Innovators Under 35 Award, the Aid & International Development Forum Innovator Award and the Index Project Design Award.
 In 2020, James received Rotary International’s Humanitarian STAR Award (Science, Technology, Aerospace, Robotics) for outstanding scientific and technological achievements with significant humanitarian benefit.

 In 2022, Field Ready won a Honey Bee Network Creativity & Inclusive Innovation Award (from 2020, delayed by the COVID-19 pandemic) for its Surprise Soap, a clear soap with a plastic toy embedded in it that encourages children to wash their hands and thus help improve community hygiene.

-Field Ready has also been a finalist for Fast Company’s World Changing Ideas Award (2018) and in 2019 was a finalist for the Peter F. Drucker Award for Non-Profit Innovation.
+Field Ready has also been a finalist for Fast Company's World Changing Ideas Award (2018) and in 2019 was a finalist for the Peter F. Drucker Award for Non-Profit Innovation.
 In 2020, the organization was one of 12 finalists for the EU Innovation Horizon Prize.